Join a committee or board

 Subscribe for notices of future recruitment

-The next recruitment drive is anticipated to occur in late 2024.
+The next recruitment drive is anticipated to occur in early 2025.
 Recruitment drives are also usually held at the beginning of each Term of Council, and at mid-Term.

 If you wish to be notified of the next recruitment drive, please sign up for the “Recruitment – Committees and Boards” newsletter using the City’s eSubscription sign up form.
 Notices are sent through this distribution list at the beginning of each recruitment drive.